Annual scholarship open to apply

 The application deadline is April 2.
 Recipients will be notified by the week of May 3 and will be invited to the Girls on the Run 5K the week of May 17.

-Any girl who has participated in Girls on the Run, grades three-five or Girls on Track, which is now Heart & Sole, grades six-eight, in either Iredell or Rowan counties and will enter college in the fall of 2021 is eligible to apply for the scholarship.
+Any girl who has participated in Girls on the Run, grades 3-5 or Girls on Track, which is now Heart & Sole, grades 6-8, in either Iredell or Rowan counties and will enter college in the fall of 2021 is eligible to apply for the scholarship.

-To learn more about the scholarship guidelines or to apply, visit https://sites.google.com/girlsontherun.org/rhylee-fielding-scholarship/home or contact amy.spear@girlsontherun.org / or call 704-363-5406.
+To learn additional information about the scholarship guidelines or to apply, visit https://sites.google.com/girlsontherun.org/rhylee-fielding-scholarship/home or contact amy.spear@girlsontherun.org / or call 704-363-5406.